 Badminton Rules – Scoring and Points

-- If the scores are 20-all, the game continues till one side gains two point lead like 24-22.
-Whoever scores 29-all wins the game with golden point.
+- If the scores are 20-all, the game continues till one side gains a two point lead like 24-22.
+Whoever scores 29-all wins the game with a golden point.

-- During first game coins are tossed to decide the serving side.
-During next game, the winner of the previous game gets to serve first.
+- During the first game, coins are tossed to decide the serving side.
+During the next game, the winner of the previous game gets to serve first.

-- The players change end at the start of the second game.
-If there is a third game, the sides or ends are changed at the start of the play as well when 11 points are scored by player or team.
+- The players change ends at the start of the second game.
+If there is a third game, the sides or ends are changed at the start of the play as well when 11 points are scored by the player or team.

-- If a Let is called in badminton, the rally is immediately stopped and the game is replayed without any effect to the score.
-Lets are declared because of some disruptions or disturbance like shuttlecock getting landed on court.
+- If a let is called in badminton, the rally is immediately stopped and the game is replayed without any effect on the score.
+Lets are declared because of some disruptions or disturbance like a shuttlecock landing on court.

-We will be bringing more interesting game rules like scrabble rules and badminton rules and regulations.
-Badminton rules encompass service rules, rules for equipments like rackets, shoes etc. and rules for court measurement and height of net.
-We are sure you are happy with the rules of this very popular game and would enjoy playing with much hang of it now.
+We will be bringing more interesting game rules.
+Badminton rules encompass service rules, rules for equipment like rackets, shoes etc. and rules for court measurement and height of net.
+We are sure you are happy with the rules of this very popular game and would enjoy playing it now.
 Do share the rules of badminton given in this post with your buddies who are passionate for badminton.